codesirohi/Assignm/Listing page/README.md

 ## Features

-- Session Storage is used as storage.
+- Local Storage is used as storage.
 - Pagination, Sorting, Searching.
 - Add/Edit feature.
 - Facility to delete records.